Salesflare/hapi-csv/README.md

 ## What

 Converts the response to csv based on the Joi response schema when the Accept header includes `text/csv` or `application/csv` or the requested route ends with `.csv`.
-Converts the response to xlsx (Excel) when the Accept header includes `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` or the requested route ends with `.xlsx`.
+Converts the response to xlsx (Excel) with the `enableExcel` option when the Accept header includes `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` or the requested route ends with `.xlsx`.

 ## How